-Dog exercise areas are provided by Council for dog owners.
+Dog exercise areas are provided by the City of Gold Coast.
 These areas are not for the exclusive use of dogs and their owners.
 They are for the enjoyment of all, so please be considerate of people who may be sharing the area with you and your dog or using the park or beach after you leave.

-To use a park, reserve, foreshore or beach for other animals (eg. a horse), a permit is required.
+A permit is required to use a park, reserve, foreshore or beach for other animals, for example a horse.

 A dog prohibited area is the signed part of a park, reserve, foreshore or beach where dogs are not permitted.
 Dogs are totally prohibited in all children's playground areas and within 200 metres of all flagged bathing areas.
 Penalties apply.

 Dogs must be walked on leash in all other areas, including on the foreshore (to the low water mark).
 The Walking your dog brochure provides information on how to be a responsible pet owner.
 See the maps below for details of